 The Fitbit Inspire 2's fitness feature set covers the basics very well - steps, calories burned, Active Zone Minutes, distance travelled, heart rate, sleep tracking, swim tracking, guided relaxation breathing, the ability to auto-detect workouts with reasonable accuracy, and notifications.

 A third cheaper than the Charge 4, the Fitbit Inspire 2 offers incredible value for money for its extensive fitness tracking features, smartphone notifications, and heart-rate health insights.

 It might lack a built-in GPS, but can connect to your phone’s GPS for greater sporting stats and maps.
 Everything else is built right in.

-This is a great price for a light, smart-looking device with a solid feature set.
+This is a great price for a light, smart-looking device with a solid feature set and impressive battery life.
 Fitness fanatics will want something more advanced, such as the Versa 3 or Sense, but for most of us the Inspire 2 will be all we need.